0xHaru/Nerd-Storage/README.md

 Editing `/etc/fstab` can be done with Vim, Nano, GEdit, etc. but _must_ be run as **sudo**.

 This is an example with nano: `sudo nano /etc/fstab`
-Note: it may be slightly different on different machines, but the core concept is the same; look for `/tmp` or `tmpfs`
+Note: it may be slightly different on different machines, but the core concept is the same; look for `/tmp` or `tmpfs`.

-Each line in `/etc/fstab` follows this format: `<file system> <dir> <type> <options> <dump> <pass>` You will find the line:
+Each line in `/etc/fstab` follows this format: `<file system> <dir> <type> <options> <dump> <pass>`

-`tmpfs /tmp tmpfs defaults,noatime,mode=1777 0 0`
+You will find the line: `tmpfs /tmp tmpfs defaults,noatime,mode=1777 0 0`

 and append a `size=10G` after the `defaults`, making the new line:

 `tmpfs /tmp tmpfs defaults,size=10G,noatime,mode=1777 0 0`

 and Save and Close the file, then reboot the system.

 ## CLI